Article

 In particular, artificial intelligence (AI) has had a significant impact on the financial industry, providing ways to automate tasks, improve customer service, and analyze data more effectively.
 In a survey of IT executives in banking, 85% had a clear plan for adopting AI in some form.

 In this article, we’ll look at some ways AI can help when offering financial services.
-You’ll also learn about 9 of the top AI financial applications to consider when adopting AI for your finance team.
+You’ll also learn about nine of the top AI financial applications to consider when adopting AI for your finance team.

 What are AI finance tools?

 AI finance tools are software applications that leverage artificial intelligence to tackle financial tasks.
-AI companies train programs using machine learning algorithms to help the AI model learn patterns that inform its later decisions.
+AI companies train programs using machine learning algorithms to help the AI model learn patterns that inform and accelerate its later decisions.

 Once trained, AI tools can provide real-time insights for data analysis, performance analysis, forecasting, and other tasks.
 The type of AI used will depend on the task.
 For example, natural language processing (NLP) is frequently used in customer-facing applications like chatbots.